GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Plague of the Outcasts (Pestilence): ticks are affected by weapon damage, OOCD, DTA and DTH. in PVP, the player who applied the debuff must die for the ticks to stop
 - Quick Draw (Dodge City Gunslinger's Holster): the shot consuming the buff will heavily boost Headhunter stacks for the next shot
 - Regicide (Regulus): also affected by explosive damage
-- Sandman (Sweet Dreams): doesn't work on robotics
+- Sandman (Sweet Dreams): doesn't work on robotics. meleeing with a non-deployable skill can still proc Sandman.
 - Septic Shock (Scorpio): venom stacks are added to each other when applied by different players
 - Tenacity (Eagle Bearer): in PVP, provides an important reload speed bonus
 - Toxic Delivery (Vile): ticks are also affected by Perpetuation, OOCD, DTA and DTH